Thanks to Eric Ferguson and Co., The Mix reaches number one in the last non-Christmas book of 2017

 As for V103, it is hard to explain why the station nearly lost a full ratings point month-to-month – which is unusual, even for an Urban AC – the format does have the same kind of month-to-month ratings fluctuations other formats have.
 V103 ratings have maintained well despite the loss of African-American residents from the Chicago market, as reported here last week.

-It is however, hard to pinpoint whether or point the city’s black radio stations are losing share as a result.
+It is however, hard to pinpoint whether or not the city’s black radio stations are losing share as a result.
 Two such stations – Crawford’s WPWX-FM and WSRB-FM are no longer listed in the ratings chart provided by Radio Online for unknown reasons, making it hard to see how the stations are performing.
 One positive note: WGCI remains in the top ten, the stations still does well in the adult 18-34 demo with a second place finish, according to Research Director.

 Unfortunately, this survey is the last one without an influence from the “Holly Jolly” format – otherwise known as Christmas music as stations across the country (such as WLIT) switch to the seasonal format for higher ratings and revenue, drawing listeners from other radio stations.
 The next book to get a good measure on how the medium is doing won’t be until January.